How to Use Automated Market Makers for Crypto Investments

 4. Swap Cryptocurrencies Using an AMM

-On constant-product pools, a trade moves reserves (x,y) along x·y=k; the instantaneous price is p=y/x, and slippage scales non-linearly with trade size vs reserves.
-In v3-style AMMs, price traverses ticks, and effective depth depends on how much concentrated liquidity sits inside the active range.
-Execution quality = (route depth × fee tier × gas) − price impact; for large orders, split sizes, route across pools, or schedule during lower gas to avoid adverse fills and unnecessary MEV.
+On constant-product pools, a trade moves reserves (x, y) along x·y = k; the instantaneous price is p = y/x, and slippage scales non-linearly with trade size vs. reserves.
+In v3-style AMMs, price traverses ticks (discrete price steps that define where liquidity is active) and effective depth depends on how much concentrated liquidity sits inside the active range.
+Execution quality = BaselinePrice − (Slippage + FeeCost + GasCost); for large orders, split sizes, route across pools, or schedule during lower gas to avoid adverse fills.
 Always set a slippage bound and preview outputs before confirming.

 5. Provide Liquidity to Earn Passive Income

 LPs earn fees pro rata but face impermanent loss because order flow keeps rebalancing your inventory away from HODL proportions; your realized PnL equals fee income minus IL (and gas).
-Stableswap reduces curvature near peg (lower IL, lower fees); volatile pairs can pay more but swing harder; weighted pools tilt exposure (e.g., 80/20) to dampen divergence vs 50/50 when trends persist; and v3-style ranges can supercharge fee density if you keep price inside your band.
-Align pool choice with thesis and your ability to re-center ranges when price drifts.
+Stableswap reduces curvature near the peg, which lowers IL for small deviations, but it does not imply lower fees, fee levels depend on the specific pool’s parameters, not the curve model.
+Volatile pairs can pay more but swing harder; weighted pools tilt exposure (e.g., 80/20) to dampen divergence vs. a 50/50 pool.

 6. Yield Farming for Extra Rewards